Amanda Herrera, LPC Associate, supervised by Mark Cagle, LPC-S

 I am thrilled to have you here!

 I have always appreciated my heritage and its influence on my worldview and values.
-However, I acknowledge its shortcomings, such as the immense pressure placed on women to support their families, which often leads these women to sacrifice their passions, struggle with their personal identities, and feel they must suffer in silence.
+However, I acknowledge its shortcomings, such as the immense pressure placed on women to support their families, which often leads these women to sacrifice their passions, struggle with their cultural identities, and feel they must suffer in silence.
 There’s also the internalized belief that having an interest in therapy can appear selfish—or worse, a sign of weakness.

 The reason I became a therapist is to support fellow women of color who deserve healing from past wounds, navigate challenging life transitions, manage anxiety or depression, and deepen their self-awareness and self-compassion.